 The Wall Street Journal: After your husband, Evan Jones, passed away, what was it like adjusting to cooking and eating by yourself?

-our lives.
+Ms. Jones: We both cooked together all our lives.
+He wrote several books on food and we collaborated on a number.
+So it was the part of the rhythm of our lives.
 [I thought] I would not find pleasure in cooking alone and sitting down alone.
 And it was interesting to me, because it was quite the opposite.
-I found
+I found it a very nice moment to remember, to feel the past and the present, and to play with food, because it was only me.

 WSJ: What made you want to cook again?